-In this document, you will learn how to connect your own SMTP server or a 3rd party SMTP provider like MailGun or SendGrid with Appwrite to help you get better email deliverability.
+In this document, you will learn how to connect a 3rd party SMTP provider like MailGun or SendGrid with Appwrite to help you get better email deliverability.

-Update your docker-compose.yml File
+Update Your .env File

 _APP_SMTP_SECURE - SMTP secure connection protocol.
 Empty by default, change to 'tls' if running on a secure connection.
 Valid values are empty, 'tls', and 'ssl'.

 _APP_SMTP_USERNAME - SMTP server user name.
 Empty by default.